Emor: Leviticus chapter 23

 Similarly, the Mishnah taught that a stolen or withered myrtle is not valid.
 If its tip is broken off, or its leaves are severed, or its berries are more numerous than its leaves, it is invalid.
 But if one picks off berries to diminish their number, it is valid.
-One may not, however, pick them on the Festival.
+One may not, however, pick them on the festival.

 Similarly, the Mishnah taught that a stolen or withered willow-branch is invalid.
 One whose tip is broken off or whose leaves are severed is invalid.
 One that has shriveled or lost some of its leaves, or one grown in a naturally watered soil, is valid.

-Rabbi Ishmael taught that one must have three myrtle-branches, two willow-branches, one palm-branch, and one etrog.
+Rabbi Ishmael taught that one must have three myrtle branches, two willow branches, one palm-branch, and one etrog.
 Even if two of the myrtle-branches have their tips broken off and only one is whole, the lulav set is valid.
 Rabbi Tarfon taught that even if all three have their tips broken off, the set is valid.
-Rabbi Akiva taught that just as it is necessary to have only one palm-branch and one etrog, so it is necessary to have only one myrtle-branch and one willow-branch.
+Rabbi Akiva taught that just as it is necessary to have only one palm branch and one etrog, so it is necessary to have only one myrtle branch and one willow branch.

 The Mishnah taught that an etrog that is stolen or withered is invalid.
-If the larger part of it is covered with scars, or if its nipple is removed, if it is peeled, split, perforated, so that any part is missing, it is invalid.
+If the larger part of it is covered with scars, or if its nipple is removed, or if it is peeled, split, perforated, so that any part is missing, it is invalid.
 If only its lesser part is covered with scars, if its stalk was missing, or if it is perforated but nothing of it is missing, it is valid.
 A dark-colored etrog is invalid.
 If it is green as a leek, Rabbi Meir declares it valid and Rabbi Judah declares it invalid.
 Rabbi Meir taught that the minimum size of an etrog is that of a nut.
 Rabbi Judah taught that it is that of an egg.
 Rabbi Judah taught that the maximum size is such that two can be held in one hand.
-Rabbi Jose said even one that can be hold only in both hands.
+Rabbi Jose said even one that can be hold only in both hands is valid.